TCL-AILab/Abandon_Bayer-Filter_See_in_the_Dark/README.md

 `Alignment/raw` folder contain samples of color and monochrome raw images in one scene.

-Firstly,in `convert_RAW.py`, we reshape the flatten '*.raw' files into '1280×1024' and save as '*.tif' files, and then we use the 'exiftool.exe' to add the head info 'pbpx_exft_args.txt' and save the images as '*.dng' and '*.jpg' files.
+Firstly,in `convert_RAW.py`, we reshape the flatten '.raw' files into '1280×1024' and save as '.tif' files, and then we use the 'exiftool.exe' to add the head info 'pbpx_exft_args.txt' and save the images as '.dng' and '.jpg' files.

-Secondly, in `alignment.py`, we choose two '*.jpg' images from color and monochrome, and use opencv to calculate the homograph to do the alignment for monochrome images.
+Secondly, in `alignment.py`, we choose two '.jpg' images from color and monochrome, and use opencv to calculate the homograph to do the alignment for monochrome images.

 ## Training & Testing